Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Observer Design

 It follows immediately that $\dot{\Lyap} \leq 0$, and thus $\Lyap$ is indeed a Lyapunov function for $\bar{E}$.
 Barbalat's lemma may be applied to obtain the equilibria of $\Lyap$.
 Since $\dot{\Lyap} \leq 0$, it follows that $\Lyap \to \Lyap_{\lim} < \infty$.
 Then $\dot{\Lyap} \to 0$ since $\dot{\Lyap}$ is the composition of $\tD \Lyap$ with the sum of $\Delta_i$ and $\Gamma_i$ terms, which are uniformly continuous in time.
 The equilibria of $\Lyap$ are therefore exactly those points $\bar{E}$ for which $\sum_{i=1}^n \alpha_i \dot{\Lyap}^i \equiv 0$.
 Since each individual summand is non-positive, it follows that $\dot{\Lyap} \equiv 0$ only when $\dot{\Lyap}^i \equiv 0$ for each $i = 1,..., n$.
 This completes the proof. \end{proof}

-Theorem \ref{thm:combined_corrections} does not make any explicit mention of the system's uniform observability, which is implicitly related to the boundedness and the uniform continuity of the innovation terms $\Delta$ and $\Gamma$.
-However, it implies (analogously to the Kalman filtering principle) that any number of correction terms for which the cost $\Lyap$ is decreasing may simply be added together, and doing so will only improve the performance.
+Theorem \ref{thm:combined_corrections} exhibits the modularity or plug-and-play nature of the correction terms.
+Any correction terms for which the cost $\Lyap$ is decreasing may be added together, and doing so will only improve the performance.
 This is particularly useful when considering correction terms that use different sensors.
 For instance, suppose one has designed a correction term for a GNSS position measurement and separately designed a correction term for a magnetometer measurement.
 According to the theorem above, these correction terms may simply be added together in a combined correction term without introducing negative impacts by their coupling.
 In practice, however, noise in various sensor measurements will require careful tuning of gains to control the rate and robustness of the observer convergence.
-In Section \ref{sec:full_observer_designs}, we apply the theorem to combine a number of correction terms built from different sensors including GNSS position, GNSS velocity, and magnetometer measurements.
+In Section \ref{sec:full_observer_designs}, we apply the theorem to combine several correction terms built from different sensors, including GNSS position, GNSS velocity, and magnetometer measurements.